FrJ-root/FrJ-root/README.md

 - 👯 I’m looking to collaborate on **EnigmaEvil**

-- 👨‍💻 All of my projects are available at [www.wokwi.com](https://wokwi.com/)

-- 📝 I regularly write articles on [www.springernature.com](https://www.springernature.com/gp/open-science/about)

 - 💬 Ask me about **Analytics, React**

 - 📫 How to reach me **frj.mitnick@gmail.com**

 - 📄 Know about my experiences [www.about.me.com](https://about.me/)

+- 👨‍💻 All of my projects are available at [www.wokwi.com](https://wokwi.com/)

+- 📝 I regularly write articles on [www.springernature.com](https://www.springernature.com/gp/open-science/about)

-- ⚡ Fun fact **It's not a fun fact cs I'm not fun, I'm complicated**
+- ⚡ **It' s complicated**

 <h3 align="left">Connect with me:</h3>
 <p align="left">